docker/docs/install/linux/docker-ce/fedora.md

 non-privileged users to run Docker commands and for other optional configuration steps.

-#### Upgrade Docker CE
+#### Upgrade Docker Engine - Community

-To upgrade Docker CE, download the newer package file and repeat the [installation procedure](#install-from-a-package), using `dnf -y upgrade` instead of `dnf -y install`, and pointing to the new file.
+To upgrade Docker Engine - Community, download the newer package file and repeat the [installation procedure](#install-from-a-package), using `dnf -y upgrade` instead of `dnf -y install`, and pointing to the new file.

 {% include install-script.md %}

-## Uninstall Docker CE
+## Uninstall Docker Engine - Community

 1. Uninstall the Docker package: